-In the event that a suitable outdoor location is unavailable please contact Evo Industries for specialist technical advice ON 1300 859 933.
+If a suitable outdoor location is unavailable, please contact EvoHeat for specialist technical advice.

-5.4 Airflow Clearances
+5.3 Airflow Clearances

-Installing the heater indoors or in an enclosed space will result in very poor performance and can in extreme cases damage the heater.
 Ensure the heater is installed in a well-ventilated area with plenty of fresh air, a minimum gap between walls/fences etc of 600mm on the sides and 500mm overhead clearance.

 Leave sufficient space for unobstructed airflow into and out of the heater.
-Do not locate the heater in an enclosed area, or the discharged cold air will recirculate into the unit and consequently lower the heating efficiency as well as possible icing up.
+Do not locate the heater in an enclosed area, or the discharged cold air will recirculate into the unit and consequently lower the heating efficiency as well as possibly icing up.

-If you do not have a location with these suggested clearances, please contact our EvoHeat Tech Support Specialist to discuss appropriate installation locations.
+If the installation location does not comply with these suggested clearances, contact EvoHeat's Tech Support to discuss possible solutions.

-5.5 Adequate Water Flow
+5.4 Adequate Water Flow

-All EVOHEAT heat pumps have a factory preset internal water flow switch.
-If there is insufficient water flow the heater will not operate.
+All EvoHeat heat pumps have a factory pre-set internal water flow switch.
+If there is insufficient water flow the unit will not operate.

-It is CRITICAL that there is sufficient water flow to the unit.
+It is VITAL that that there is sufficient water flow to the unit.
 Incorrect water flow can cause a loss of efficiency and possible damage to the unit.
-Optimal water flow rates are listed in the EvoHeat manual.
+Optimal water flow rates are listed within this manual.
 It is imperative that water flow is kept as close as possible to these flow rates.
-Correct water flow not only offers optimal heater performance, but may also prevent possible damage to your heater.

-Before connecting the heater to the plumbing, all piping must be thoroughly flushed to ensure no debris can enter the heater.
+Before connecting the heater to the plumbing all piping must be thoroughly flushed to ensure no debris can enter the heater.
 Failure to remove pipe debris can jam or damage the flow switch and may cause damage to the heater.
-When cleaning the pool it is advisable to turn off your heater as restricted water flow may cause the heater to shut down and indicate low water flow fault (E03 error) or high pressure fault (E01 Error).
+When cleaning the pool, it is advisable to turn off your heater as restricted water flow may cause the heater to shut down and indicate low water flow fault (E03 error) or high pressure fault (E01 Error).